arrudafranco/Measurement/Projects/pentecostal_scale.md

 # Discussion

-Overall, the scale of Pentecostal affiliation that I proposed presents moderate reliability and moderate criterium validity.
+Overall, the scale of Pentecostal affiliation that I proposed presents moderate reliability and moderate criterion validity.
 However, it is important to consider the broad range of populations included in the validation of this scale when evaluating its usefulness— 18 nationally representative surveys spanning 3 different languages—, which means that